anoma/namada/documentation/specs/src/economics/public-goods-funding.md

   - Further, if at least $\frac{2}{3}$ of voting power voted `Nay` on the proposal, and the proposal was rejected, the Steward is removed from the set of stewards.

-The PGF Stewards should be able to propose both retroactive and continuous public funding transactions.
+The PGF stewards should be able to propose both retroactive and continuous public funding transactions.
 Retroactive public funding transactions are straightforward and implement no additional logic to a normal transfer.

-However, for continuous PGF (cPGF), the Stewards should be able to submit a one time transaction which indicates the recipient addresses that should be eligble for receiveing cPGF.
+However, for continuous PGF (cPGF), the stewards should be able to submit a one time transaction which indicates the recipient addresses that should be eligble for receiveing cPGF.

-The following data is attached to the PGF transaction and will allow the Stewards to represent the projects they wish to be continously funded.
+The following data is attached to the PGF transaction and will allow the stewards to represent the projects they wish to be continously funded.
 Each tuple represent the address of the recipient and the respective amount of NAM that the recipient will receive every epoch.

 ```rust
 struct cPgfRecipients {